bariscann/BLG-638E_DRL_Competition/README.md

 - Truck
 - Drone

 Unit rules can be changed in `data/config/rules.yaml` in case it is beneficial for your training.
 Currently given rules will be used in the competition.
-Do not touch if you are not sure what you are doing.
+Dangerous to touch if you are not sure what you are doing.

 <p align="center">
   <img src="documentation/images/unit details.png" width="50%" height="50%">